Three Schur functors related to pre-Lie algebras: The universal enveloping pre-Lie algebra of a Lie algebra

-Since the Koszul dual cooperad $\Lie^{\ac}$ is one-dimensional in each arity, the $n$-th component $\mathsf{K}_\bullet(\PreLie,\Lie)(n)$ of this chain complex has a basis of rooted trees whose vertices are decorated by disjoint subsets of $\{1,\ldots,n\}$.
-The combinatorial description of composition in the operad $\PreLie$ leads to a description of the differential which is reminiscent of the usual graph complex differential \cite{MR3348138}: it is equal to the sum of all possible ways to split a vertex of a tree into two vertices connected with an edge and to distribute the subset labelling that vertex between the two new vertices; such an element appears with the sign arising from the decomposition maps in the cooperad $\Lie^{\ac}$.
+We wish to apply this construction to $\calM=\PreLie$.
+Since the underlying Schur functor of the operad $\PreLie$ is the linear species of rooted trees, each component $\PreLie\circ\Lie^{\ac}(n)$ has a basis of rooted trees whose vertices are decorated by elements $e_I$, so that the subsets $I$ form a partition of $\{1,\ldots,n\}$.
+Since the morphism from $\Lie$ to $\PreLie$ sends the bracket to the difference of two rooted trees of arity two, the description of the composition in the operad $\PreLie$ implies that the differential $\id\circ_{\Lie} d_\kappa$ on $\PreLie\circ\Lie^{\ac}$ is reminiscent of the usual graph complex differential \cite{MR3348138}: it is equal to the sum of all possible ways to split a vertex of a tree into two vertices connected with an edge and to distribute everything (the edges adjacent to that vertex and the wedge factors of its $e_I$ label) in all possible ways between the two new vertices; the sign of this term is the same Koszul sign as the one given in the formula for $d_\kappa$ above.
+For example, we have